WSOL-FM: History

-WSOL-FMHD2
+WSOL HD2

 WSOL-FM broadcasts using the HD Radio format.
 On May 8, 2017, WSOL-FMHD2 and translator station 102.3 W272CQ changed their format from oldies (branded as "102.3 The Beach") to classic hits.
 It branded itself "Sunny 102.3 - Jacksonville's Greatest Hits."

 On October 15, 2020, WSOL-FMHD2 and W272CQ dropped the "Sunny 102.3" classic hits format, with a new format to be announced.
 The format would end up being Spanish-language Christian programming from Buenas Nuevas Network, owner of WUMY in Memphis, Tennessee.